 Commodity price risk is the risk that the value of future cash flows will fluctuate as a result of changes in commodity prices.
 The Partnership's is exposed both directly and indirectly to changes in underlying commodity prices, namely crude oil and natural gas.
 The prices of these commodities are significantly impacted by world economic events which impact the supply and demand of crude oil and natural gas.
-The Partnership is primarily impacted to the effects of changes in the prices of crude oil and natural gas which impact overall drilling activity which in turn impacts the overall demand for the Partnership's products and services.
+The Partnership is primarily impacted by the effects of changes in the prices of crude oil and natural gas which impact overall drilling activity and the demand for the Partnership's products and services.
 In addition, through its operations, the Partnership purchases various chemicals and oil based products and is directly exposed to changes in the prices of these items.
-As of June 30, 2009, the Partnership had not entered into any commodity derivatives to manage its exposure to fluctuations in commodity prices.
+As of September 30, 2009, the Partnership had not entered into any commodity derivatives to manage its exposure to fluctuations in commodity prices.